 I’m not talking about leaving your lunch behind when you head off for school or work here, I’m talking about vomiting.
 Puking.
 Barfing.
 Chundering.
 Praying to the Porcelain God.
 Regurgitating.
 Spewing.
 Upchucking.
 Throwing Up.
 Doing the technicolour yawn.

 I have been blessed with a child who can do all of these things WITH STYLE.
 The girl has class.
 She can hit a moving target at three paces with a steady stream of highly toxic, foul smelling, stomach contents, the stench of which no washing machine or cleaning compound has ever been able to remove.
 This girl is a Master Hurler.
 Literally.
 She makes the kid in the exorcist look exactly like what she is: a kid.
-A mere novice in apprenticeship to renowned Masters of the high art of expelling one’s lunch with velocity.
+A mere novice in apprenticeship to renowned Masters of the High Art of Expelling One’s Lunch With Velocity.

 It’s Christmas, the time of year when all my angst and anxieties about money are dusted off, dragged into the spotlight, dressed up in tinsel and baubles, and sprinkled with glitter.
 I buy too many presents for too many people who don’t really matter to me, there’s always those little (or not so little) things I get for our loved ones even when I’ve already bought all the presents that I planned for them, I buy in enough food and drink to end a small famine and we all spend the next week (or two) eating leftovers.
 As time goes on and the preparations for the Big Day get more frantic, I grow more anxious and stressed, and there’s this underlying feeling of overwhelming guilt and fear lurking just beneath the surface of my seasonal cheer, that I desperately try to pretend isn’t happening.

-Keeley is very, very clever, with a wicked sense of humour and a knack of seeing the absurdity in people’s behaviour, but she also has a few areas of… let’s call it confusion.
+My youngest daughter, Keeley, is very, very clever, with a wicked sense of humour and a knack of seeing the absurdity in people’s behaviour, but she also has a few areas of… let’s call it confusion.

 We were in the car on the way back from our diving trip, salty, tired, thirsty and in dire need of a shower, but Keeley was on top form, entertaining us with stories of school and life in the boarding house.
 “I love Ms P [the boarding mother who’s now moved to another school], right, but I won’t miss the prayers she used to do.
 [Keeley’s voice drops a couple of octaves and takes on a solemn, sonorous tone] Dear God, thank you for all the girls in the boarding house.
 Thank you for Annabelle and her English exam.
 Thank you for Jessie and her Maths HSC.
 Thank you for Lucy who played really well in hockey this week, she did an amazing job [pause], even though we didn’t win and we’re bottom of the table.
 Thank you for Sophie, who washed the dishes for the first time on Tuesday without being asked…”

 I made a half-hearted commitment to myself that I’d kind of journal/write every day during these holidays so I could record what’s happened better.
 I haven’t managed it yet.
 Been too busy.
 This is Club Med, there’s a gazillion things to do all the time!
 In fact, in just sitting here, writing this piece, I’m missing yoga.
 Okay, that’s not something heartbreaking for me, I must be one of the few people in the world who doesn’t find yoga relaxing and rejuvenating.
 Personally, I just find it boring and dull.
-That’s not very enlightened of me, I know, but I suspect that, all things told, I’m not very enlightened anyway, so we’re all good, I can miss yoga and my soul will still be just as unenlightened s it was before.
+That’s not very enlightened of me, I know, but I suspect that, all things told, I’m not very enlightened anyway, so we’re all good, I can miss yoga and my soul will still be just as unenlightened as it was before.

 Just over a year ago, I decided to write a book about how we went from having ordinary jobs to being property developers and turning over a hefty amount of money annually.
 I wanted to explain to people, maybe “tell” people is a better expression, what we did to make the necessary changes in the way we think that allowed us to make that transition.